F A Q

 Q: What is the current size of the staff at NSCAI?

-A: The NSCAI staff is comprised of less than 30 full-time staff members, as well as detailees from various Federal entities.
+A: The NSCAI staff is comprised of about 25 full-time staff members, as well as detailees from various Federal entities.

 Q: How does the Commission define artificial intelligence?